 In 2015, all four original members of Freewill begin talking about the idea of playing together again.
 They also wanted to release an authorized version of their first LP.
 It wasn’t long before they began practicing regularly.
 The Freewill “Sun Return” LP was released on New Age Records in the Spring of 2016, 28 years after it was recorded.
 Around the same time, the original demo (also recorded in 1988) was released as a self titled 7” through Mankind Records.

 Freewill played a memorial show for Sense Field/Reason to Believe singer Jon Bunch who passed away in early 2016.
-In 2017, the band began writing new material for a future release.
+In 2017, the band began writing new material for a future release and playing out again regularly.

 Scott Gravois : Vocals